bsmg/beat-saber-community-wiki/mapping.md

 # Community Editor
 Most custom maps are being made using the community built map editors.

-> Currently, the community editors use a different format than the official one.
-The formats will be unified in the future, but the community editors don't support the official format and thus community-made songs cannot be loaded using the native game song loader yet.
-To convert your map into a format that the game and BeatSaver will recognize, use [Songe Converter](https://github.com/lolPants/songe-converter).
-{.is-warning}

 ## Mediocre Mapper
 This is the editor used by the vast majority of the community.
 It is recommended to use either this or the official editor to make custom maps. https://github.com/squeaksies/MediocreMapper/releases/latest